 When you are a single mom and have every little thing falling on your shoulders, there are times when the smallest little things can make you lose your temper.
 You need to know how to keep your cool.
 Do not yell at your kids; you are sure to regret it.
 Instead, leave the room and count to 10.
 It is a guarantee that you will feel better in a few minutes and ready to take on anything with a smile on your face.
 It can be tough to be calm and cool when you have so many responsibilities but know that you can be strong and handle everything that comes your way.

 You need to make sure that you get all the support, help and advice you can.
-Being a single mom takes a lot out of you, so it is important to make sure that you have a great support network.
+Being a single mom takes a lot out of you as you are left unaccompanied most of the time, so it is important to make sure that you have a great support network.
 You should have people that you can count on whether it is to take care of the kids for a while or just someone to talk to when things get overwhelming, and you feel like you cannot handle it.
 Apart from friends and family, you can reach out to support groups.
 The more support you have, the better.

 Remember that it will not just be you who is having a hard time.
 Your child will go through a lot too.
 Whether you were recently divorced or had your child out of wedlock, your child will have mixed emotions about the situation.
 It is important for you to be open at all times.
 You should encourage everyone in your family to express themselves freely.
 When you are honest and approachable yourself, you can help your children come to terms with their situation.
 Keep in mind that they may not want to talk for a while, so it may take some time for them to open up.
 You need to respect that and quietly and slowly encourage them to talk to you.